yagna-bork/Interpreter/README.md

 1. Create interpreter: `javacc-6.0/bin/javacc Interpreter.jj`
 2. Compile java classes: `javac *.java`
 3. Run test files: `java Interpreter < tests/validFiles.txt`
-4. Your code just got interpreted!
+4. Your code just got interpreted and if its valid, the result will be displayed!